 Navigating the San Diego Zoo

-There are several ways to explore the San Diego Zoo (see MAP here).
-Guests can take a 35-minute guided bus tour on double-decker buses that give a good overview of the zoo.
-There is also the option of the “Kangaroo” Express Bus that stops at several locations for guests to access different areas.
+There are several ways to explore the San Diego Zoo (see the zoo map here or download the zoo app).
+I highly recommend that you start with the 35-minute guided bus tour.
+Climb on board one of the double-decker buses to get a good overview of the zoo.
+There is also the option of the “Kangaroo” Express Bus that stops at several locations throughout the zoo.
 The Guided Bus Tour & Express Bus are included in the 1-Day Pass admission price.
 Zoo pass members pay extra.

 Start at the Back and Work Your Way Downhill

-Please note that many of the trails are quite steep so be sure to take advantage of the Skyfari Aeriel Tram.
+Many of the trails are quite steep so I recommend taking advantage of the Skyfari Aerial Tram.
 The tram will transport you quickly across the zoo to the higher regions and you can work your way back downhill.
+Plus, the view of San Diego and Balboa Park museums over the lush treetops of the zoo is not to be missed!

 Have your stroller with you?
-Not a problem, as the park employees working the tram will send your stroller with you so you’ll have it to use on the walk back.
-Some of those hills are precipitous so always make sure you set the brakes on your stroller or the stroller (and your baby!) may roll away from you quickly.
-I love the amazing view of San Diego and Balboa Park museums over the lush treetops of the zoo!
+Not a problem.
+The park employees working the tram will send your stroller with you so you’ll have it to use on the walk back.
+Some of those hills are quite steep, so always make sure you set the brakes on your stroller or the stroller (and your baby!) may roll away from you quickly.

 Stay on Your Feet